 This one is really an outlier.
 Tucked away in deep southern Colorado, near its border with New Mexico, this fabulous bike climb begins just north of Pagosa Springs (elevation 7,126’; pop.
 1,940 in 2017).
 The beautiful scenery on this climb includes lakes, horse pastures, and a view of the East Fork San Juan River.
 As you approach the summit you will see a low point in the mountains ahead which is where the pass cuts across the top of the continental divide.
 There are many pull-outs along the climb, and they are well-worth stopping at so that you can take in the beautiful views.

 #10 OF 10

-This one is short, with a pop.
+This one is short, but has a pop.
 It is a ways out there (we ended up being taken through a very remote area by our GPS that included 15 miles of dirt road through the mountains -- this was a miscue by the GPS we believe -- there are clearly paved roads to Lake City!).
 Interestingly, the word “slumgulion” defines a cheap or insubstantial stew.
-However, there is nothing insubstantial -- nor stew-like -- about this climb!
+However, there is nothing insubstantial (nor stew-like, for that matter) about this climb!